-Spambrella examines hundreds of thousands of attributes in every email to accurately detect text, image and attachment based spam or phishing emails, while automatically adapting to new threats as they appear.
-Our email threat protection technology removes all malicious and inappropriate content that could negatively impact an organisation, before it reaches user inboxes.
+Spambrella examines hundreds of thousands of attributes in every email to accurately detect text, image, and attachment-based spam or phishing emails, while automatically adapting to new threats as they appear.
+Our email threat protection technology removes all malicious and inappropriate content that could negatively impact an organization before it reaches user inboxes.

-Our interface logs all inbound emails which pass through a company’s systems, enabling complete message traceability for users.
+Our interface logs all inbound emails that pass through a company’s systems, enabling complete message traceability for users.

-Email is scanned for any viruses, malware or other malicious content such as phishing, spoof email addresses etc. As a result, a company can provide protection to the intended recipients while protecting the professional reputation of its organisation.
+Email is scanned for any viruses, malware, or other malicious content such as phishing, spoof email addresses, etc. As a result of using outbound email filtering, a company can provide protection to the intended recipients while protecting the professional reputation of its organization.

 An email content filter with flexible rules engine

-Also customize rules for a number of different situations.
+Also, customize rules for a number of different situations.
 The Rules Engine allows emails to be filtered based on a series of select variables, such as message size, country of origin, and destination.
-The rules can be directed either to the user only, or a group of users chosen by the company administrator or even the entire organisation.
-Users are also able to edit and order rules to their own preferences providing an administrator has granted them permissions to do so.
+The rules can be directed either to the user only, or a group of users chosen by the company administrator or even the entire organization.
+Users are also able to edit and order rules to their own preferences providing an administrator have granted them permission to do so.

 As a 100% cloud-based solution, there’s no hardware or software to install or to worry about updating.
 By filtering mail at the Internet level before it reaches the network, Spambrella can save organizations considerable amounts on administrative tasks, bandwidth, end-user filtering, and even disk space on servers.
 We know time is valuable, so Spambrella offers market leading technology without the management and deployment headaches.
 Administrators can simply login to the online console and manage all users and account settings from one single secure platform.